The Safecracker: Production

 The film was originally known as The Tale of Willie Gordon.
 Ray Milland left for England in June 1957.

 In December 1957, producer David E. Rose announced that he and Milland would produce a second film together, but the project did not materialise.

+As a curiosity: German soldiers wear helmets with Afrikakorps insignia, probably remnants from a film about Rommel.

 Reception

 Critical

 In The New York Times, Bosley Crowther called the film "a good, not great, suspense thriller," adding, "The film is full of those tense situations in which the hero slips into a room and opens a safe in terrifying silence.
 Mr. Milland is good in it.
 So is Barry Jones."

 Box office

 According to MGM records, the film earned $280,000 in the U.S. and Canada and $675,000 elsewhere, resulting in a profit of $59,000.